metrorailings/OwlBlog/content/posts/week-16-circa-picks.md

 EDIT: Indianapolis is down three offensive linemen entering tomorrow's game.
 Not good for a team that loves to run the ball.
 If Carson Wentz is responsible for maintaining production on offense, it won't be pretty.
 Wentz has yet to impress in a major game this season.

+Zach Ertz will be playing, but James Connor and Rondale Moore hasn't practiced at all this week, putting their status tomorrow in jeopardy.
+Likewise, their center will be a game-time decision pending the results of his COVID test.

 #### _History_

 No recent history between these two given this is an inter-conference match.
 But if there's one thing Arizona's defense has struggled against time and time again this season, it's stopping opposing rushers.
 Outside of a few games, the Cardinals have been pretty pathetic at limiting their opponents' rushing yardage.
 Though it remains to be seen whether the defense can truly stop a ground game if it dedicates itself wholeheartedly to that cause.